Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics near log canonical singularities

 if we pick $b>>1$.
 Then by the maximum principle, and the upper bound above, But then it is easy to see that for any $x\in \partial \cU$, and the boundary $C^1$-estimate follows. \end{proof}

 Next, we prove the global $C^1$ estimate with suitable barrier function.
-Such estimate is obtained firstly in \cite{Blo} when $\varphi_s$ is uniformlly bounded and later improved in \cite{PS} when the potential only has an upper bound in a different geometric setting. \begin{proposition} Let $\varphi_{s}$ be the solution of equation \eqref{scmp11}, There exist $N,C>0$ such that for all $0<s<1$, \end{proposition} \begin{proof} Once again we fix a constant $\be>0$ such that $\omega+\ddbar\log {h_D}>\be\theta$ and rewrite the equation \eqref{scmp11} as
+Such gradient estimate without barrier is firstly studied in \cite{Blo} for standard non-degenerate Monge-Amp\`ere equation where $\varphi$ is bounded and later improved in \cite{PS} when the potential only has an upper bound in a different geometric setting. \begin{proposition} Let $\varphi_{s}$ be the solution of equation \eqref{scmp11}, There exist $N,C>0$ such that for all $0<s<1$, \end{proposition} \begin{proof} Once again we fix a constant $\be>0$ such that $\omega+\ddbar\log {h_D}>\be\theta$ and rewrite the equation \eqref{scmp11} as